iabdurrahman/fishcounter-training/README.md

 ```
 pip install torch onnx
 ```
-Then follow the instruction inside the training folder called ONNX_RKNNexport.ipynb
+Then follow the instruction inside the file called ONNX_RKNNexport.ipynb

 notes : don't lose the onnx file (save it)